MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/voice-channel-transfer-consult.md

     > The call recording and transcript of the conversation with the Teams user is saved in the application for reporting and compliance.

-## How you can use consult to collaborate with other agents or supervisors
+## Use consult to collaborate with other agents or supervisors

 The consult option allows you to collaborate with another agent, a supervisor, or an external participant (either a PSTN number or a Teams PSTN number).
 You can initiate a chat, a call consult, or both.